lisa26757695/fingerprinting_intro/README.md

 `media.net`, `segment.com`, `moatads.com`, and `doubleclick.net` are all related to ad-serving / data collection.

-The rest of domains are either CDNs or services provider by some companies and they are not very malicious I think.
+The rest of the domains are either CDNs or services providers by some companies and they are not very malicious I think.

 By applying ad-blocker, the ad-serving websites disappeared from the list, and only nonmalicious domains are still on the list.